jdhp-misc/www-jdhp-org/jdhp_v2_xslt/README.md

+# JDHP.org

-To build html files:
+To build HTML files:

   - update ./common.xml : setup the "base" element
   - then execute ./build.sh

-Html files are generated in ./www
+HTML files are generated in ./www